adsabs/adsabs.github.io/_includes/_help/quickstart/_posts/literature-search.md

 ### How do you start a literature search in {{ include.site }}?

 *Note: the Quick Start series is designed to get you started with the new interface.
-More advanced information on searching can be found in the [Second Order Queries]({% if include.ads %}../search/second-order{% else %}../search-scix/second-order{% endif %}), [Article View]({% if include.ads %}../actions/article-view{% else %}../actions-scix/article-view{% endif %}), and [Citation Helper]({% if include.ads %}../libraries/citation-helper{% else %}../libraries-scix/citation-helper{% endif %}) help pages and other pages in the "Making a Query" and "Search Results" sections.*
+More advanced information on searching can be found in the [Second Order Queries]({% if include.ads %}../search/second-order{% else %}../../search-scix/second-order{% endif %}){% if include.ads %}, [Citation Helper](../libraries/citation-helper),{% endif %} and [Article View]({% if include.ads %}../actions/article-view{% else %}../../actions-scix/article-view{% endif %}) help pages and other pages in the "Making a Query" and "Search Results" sections.*

 Starting research on a new topic can be tricky, especially when you don't know which papers you should be reading.
 How do you make sure